gbmhunter/MPid/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.1.2.2 2014/04/16 Properly styled code in README, closes #29.
+v3.1.2.3 2014/04/16 Fixed up some code styling in the README.
+Added code example for assiging callback for debug printing, closes #30. v3.1.2.2 2014/04/16 Properly styled code in README, closes #29.
 Added slotmachine-cpp to list of dependencies in README, closes #27. v3.1.2.1 2014/04/16 Attempt to fix identation issue in 'Usage' section of README, closes #28. v3.1.2.0 2014/03/24 Fixed the git submodule address for slotmachine-cpp so it was public, now TravisCI should be able to access it, closes #26.